-Our Biology major explores the structure, function, and evolution of diverse living systems (plants and animals).
+Our Biological Science major explores the structure, function, and evolution of diverse living systems, focusing on plants and animals.
+It supports biological knowledge and skills relevant to careers in biology.

 Our students may assist professors with research, read more.